apache/apisix-dashboard/docs/develop.md

 ### Sync json schema

-To sync json schema from Apache APISIX, need to install `Lua` 5.1+ and execute the command `api/build-tools/schema-sync.sh $version`, where $version is the APISIX version number or master.
-Such as:
+To sync json schema from Apache APISIX, `Lua` 5.1+ and `zip` need to be preinstalled, and execute the command `api/build-tools/schema-sync.sh $version`, where $version is the APISIX version number or `master`.
+Example:

 ```sh
 $ api/build-tools/schema-sync.sh 2.0